qiita-spots/qiita/qiita_pet/support_files/doc/source/glossary.rst

 Gammaproteobacteria

 **Proteobacteria. (n.d.).
 Retrieved from https://courses.lumenlearning.com/microbiology/chapter/proteobacteria/**

+* **Qiita**
+ * Qitta (pronounced cheetah) is the open-source repository that enables scientists to rapidly analyze and store microbial ecology datasets.
+It is a bioinformatics resource that is built on the QIIME database, which is designed as a pipeline to generate publication-worthy presentations from raw sequencing data.
+ * see also: QIIME, Biom format, Metadata
+ * Access to QIITA source: https://github.com/biocore/qiita

+* **Rarefraction**
+ * Rarefraction is a technique that standardizes length of sequence reads and thereby the number of species measured in a sample.
+It is a necessary step in microbial bioinformatics because it narrows all the lengths of the raw DNA sequences to a set length; in doing so it allows for the quality of analyses to be refined and filtered and it accounts for statistical biases in the study’s procedures.
+ * see also: QIIME, Principal Coordinates Analysis, OTU Picking, Demultiplexing

 * **Taxonomy**
  * Taxonomy is a classification system for understanding how organisms are related to each other.
 Scientists use phylogenetic trees as one form of visualizing taxonomy.
 A phylogenetic tree takes organisms grouped by phenotypic (physical) and genotypic (genetic) similarities and connects them to their common ancestor from which they diverged evolutionarily.
 In microbiome research, we have developed tools like Unifrac to measure the evolutionary distance of relatedness of the organisms in two different samples.
  * see also: Phylogeny, Taxonomic Rank, OTU